TirendazAcademy/Generative-AI-with-OpenAI/README.md

 This repo includes generative AI tutorials.
 This repo walks you through how to perform generative AI projects with the OpenAI Python API.

+### All examples

+Install the requirements for all the examples with:

+`pip install -r requirements.txt`

 ## YouTube
 - [What is Generative AI?](https://youtu.be/SVOOsaWmgKk)